Cannes Film Festival unveils lineup with strong global focus

-PARIS Hollywood stars will mingle with filmmakers from all over the world at next month's Cannes Film Festival after organizers on Thursday unveiled a line-up heavy with international films.
+PARIS, April 18 Hollywood stars will mingle with filmmakers from all over the world at next month's Cannes Film Festival after organisers on Thursday unveiled a line-up heavy with international films.

 The films to be shown at the world's most important cinema showcase were announced in a cinema on the Champs-Elysees underneath a huge video screen of this year's Cannes poster - Paul Newman and Joanne Woodward curled up kissing.